Gifted and Talented Nomination Process

 We do have a program, but it focuses on flexible grouping that avoids labeling students.
 In the early grades, variability has more to do with learning readiness and maturity than giftedness.
 Additionally, students are developing their strengths in these early grades and getting foundational skills for reading and mathematics, skills that should not be missed.
 The K-2 gifted and talented curriculum is intended to extend these skills but be flexible enough for students to only have enrichment where needed.
 If parents feel that their child needs additional challenge, please speak with the teacher so that they can target additional challenge within the classroom.

 What criteria do you use for selecting for G&T?

 We use the following criteria: Parent rating scale, parent comments, teacher rating scale, teacher comments, a cognitive achievement test (CogAT Scores), standardized test scores (PARCC), STAR 360 scores, Lexile scores, CAT scores, and a writing sample that measures creative problem solving.
 Our goal is to identify students based on academic abilities, leadership, and creativity.
 Each score is entered into a matrix and evaluated by a team of administrators before placement.

 Who is accepted into the ASPIRE Program?

-For those that get into the ASPIRE Program, students are usually a 5 in one area of the PARCC, are in the region of 114 - 130 on the CogAT tests, and 90's or above in one or more section of the CAT test.
+For those that get into the ASPIRE Program, students usually score a 5 (highest) in one area of the PARCC, are in the region of 114 - 130 on the CogAT tests, and 90's or above in one or more section of the CAT test.
 Additionally, a writing sample can sometimes help to place a student.
 In particular, we look for creative thought and problem solving.